Kkoro1/Assignment/README.md

 I can use correct terminology to describe computer hardware, speed measurements, and size measurements

 I can describe the functions of the internal, network, and/or peripheral components of a computer

+    Log

+I think that learning about this was interesting.
+It was also kind of a challenge to find information on audio devices and the types.
+As it would take me to sites about input or output devices, things that show displays and that don't transfer audio signals.
+I learnt that there was problems with finding information on how they worked that wasn't from wikipedia.
+I think that, for the most part, most hardware pieces are a bit self-explanatory and the common folk could figure it out.
+While working on this assignment, I found that a lot of information is either hidden or not online where it would be accessible on multiple people at any point in time.